 Here are the 7 question you should ask before the 7-Point Skin Care Analysis.
 It will help you recommend products, facials or peels.
+And if you want amazing blogs like this delivered to your inbox each month, be sure to subscribe to Millennium Inspo today so you never miss out!

 1) What are your skin goals?